jfroelich/rss-reader/docs/ops/subscribe.md

-The `subscribe` operation creates a new feed within the app's database.
+# subscribe
+Subscribes the user to a new feed.

 ### Context parameters
 * **rconn** {IDBDatabase} an open database connection to the feed database